Michael Kallbäck

-Michael Gamini Kallbäck also simply known as Michael Kallbäck (born 19 March 1985) is a Sri Lankan born Swedish footballer, businessman and football player agent who previously worked as a sports manager in the Swedish football clubs Ängelholms FF and IK Brage.
+Michael Gamini Kallbäck (born 19 March 1985) is a Sri Lankan-born Swedish footballer, businessman and football player agent who previously worked as a sports manager in the Swedish football clubs Ängelholms FF and IK Brage.
 He is the current CEO of the Neverland Management, a football sports agency.

-Biography
+Early life

-He was born on 19 March 1985 in a tiny village in Katukithula, Gampola, Central Province, Sri Lanka.
+Kallbäck was born on 19 March 1985 in a tiny village in Katukithula, Gampola, Central Province, Sri Lanka.
 However, he was adopted by his Swedish parents from the orphanage of St Leonard's Home in Gampola.
 He was considered as an orphan at that time and was adopted when he was just two months old.
-He grew up and raised up in Värmländska, Degerfors in Sweden.
+He grew up and raised up in Degerfors, Värmland County, in Sweden.
 His Swedish parents had revealed about his Sri Lankan roots only after he became an adult and Michael insisted that he never thought of being a Sri Lankan at all during his young age.
-He began exploring about his personal history in 2014.